 It refers to a specific type of gender dysphoria that manifests as distress or discomfort with aspects of the body.

 This may include anatomy, shape, size, chromosomes, secondary sex characteristics, or internal reproductive structures.

-A term, primarily used in LGBTQIA+ communities, that typically describes someone who has a presentation, sexuality, or gender that’s considered “boyish.”
+A term, primarily used in LGBTQIA+ Communities of Color, that typically describes someone who has a presentation, sexuality, or gender that’s considered “boyish.”